juliettech13/The-AI-Engineer-Challenge/frontend/README.md

 The frontend integrates with the following API endpoints:

-- `POST /api/chat` - Streaming chat endpoint
+- `POST /api/chat` - Streaming chat endpoint (routes through Helicone AI Gateway)
 - `GET /api/health` - Health check endpoint

+The backend uses [Helicone AI Gateway](https://docs.helicone.ai/gateway) to access 100+ AI models from various providers.
+The frontend fetches available models from the Helicone registry API.

 See the [API README](../api/README.md) for more details on the backend API.